Skip to content

 What Can Help:

-• Anal Sphincter Exercises: Strengthening the muscles around the back passage can improve control.
+• Pelvic Floor Muscle Exercises: Strengthening the muscles around the back passage can improve control.

-• Healthy Diet: Make sure you’re eating enough fibre to keep stools well-formed.
+• Healthy Diet: Eating enough fibre helps keep stools well-formed.

-• Toilet Positioning: Using the correct position can help with better bowel emptying.
-Watch this video for tips.
+• Toilet Positioning: Using the right posture can make bowel movements easier.
+Your physiotherapist can advise on this and watch this video for tips.

-• ‘Just Can’t Wait’ Card: This card gives you quicker access to public toilets.
-You can apply for one online here.
+• ‘Just Can’t Wait’ Card: Gives quicker access to public toilets.
+Applications are available online here.

 Obstructive Defecation

 Obstructive defecation is a term used to describe having difficulty opening your bowels.
-It is often associated with frequent visits to the toilet and a feeling of being unable to fully empty the bowel.
+It is often associated with frequent toilet visits and a feeling of being unable to fully empty the bowel.
 This can result in excessive straining, which can increase the risk of vaginal or rectal prolapse.

-Normally, when you open your bowels, the muscles around the back passage relax to allow stool to pass.
-In obstructive defecation, these muscles may not relax fully, or they may even tighten, making it harder to have a bowel movement.
+In a normal bowel movement, the muscles around the back passage relax to allow stool to pass.
+In obstructive defecation, these muscles may not relax fully or may even tighten, making bowel movements difficult.

 What Can Help: